-19 We thank French and Jones for providing new simulations from their model with these estimates.
+We thank French and Jones for providing new simulations from their model with these estimates.

 As noted above, we will use the DI evidence as an upper bound estimate of the labor supply effects of the SSI-disabled program.
 Differences in the populations of the two programs suggest that the DI work incentives should be greater than those in the SSI-disabled program (Burkhauser and Daly, 2003, p.125).
-For example, SSI-disabled recipients have much weaker employment histories than do DI recipients, a reflection of their different eligibility criteria.
+For example, SSI-disabled recipients have much weaker employment histories than do DI recipients, a reflection of the different eligibility criteria for the programs.
 This is the reason for our assumption that our subsequent SSI calculations are an upper bound.

 There is a very large literature on the effects of UI benefits on unemployment spell lengths with, as is typical, a considerable dispersion in estimates (Krueger and Meyer, 2002).
-We take the recent study of Chetty (2008), whose estimates fall within the range of existing estimates, because he provides estimates of mean unemployment spell lengths and pre-retirement earnings, which we can use to translate the effect of a change in weeks not worked to one on annual earnings.
-Averaging over the groups that are liquidity constrained and those that are not (the main focus of Chetty's study), and translating his estimated effects on unemployment spell lengths into annual earnings, yields a disincentive effect of \$3,585 (1990 dollars).
+We take our figures from the recent study of Chetty (2008), whose estimates fall within the range of prior ones, because he provides estimates of mean unemployment spell lengths and pre-retirement earnings, which we can use to translate the effect of a change in weeks not worked to one on annual earnings.
+Averaging over the groups that are liquidity constrained and those that are not (the main focus of Chetty's study), and translating his estimated effects on unemployment spell lengths into annual earnings (individuals rarely receive UI for a full year), yields a disincentive effect of \$3,585 (1990 dollars).
 We take this as our estimate of the effect of the UI program on annual earnings.